 The market is pretty big, but very well hidden in the middle of the town.
-We had spent three days walking in front of it without noticing it, and if it hadn’t been for a local who took us there, we would have missed it completely!
+We had spent three days walking in front of it without noticing it.
+If it hadn’t been for a local who took us there, we would have missed it completely!

 You will find everything on this market.
-Surprisingly, the weather conditions in Inle Lake (warm, but not too hot and not too cold), the huge supply of water, and their agriculture techniques (floating farms and irrigation) allow them to basically grow any fruits and vegetables.
+Surprisingly, the weather conditions in Inle Lake (warm, but not too hot and not too cold), the huge supply of water, and their agriculture techniques (floating farms and irrigation) allow them to pretty much grow any fruits and vegetables.